An internal link is a hyperlink that connects content in different pages on your website or domain.

-The WordPress CMS platform comes with built-in internal linking functions, such as custom menus, permalinks, image links, archives, tags, and categories pages, site search pages, link widgets, sidebar widgets (e.g. Recent Posts), entries RSS, an internal linking tool, post excerpt links, etc. Additional link features can also be added to WordPress using plugins.
-In short, WordPress is perfect for creating extensive content linking.
+The WordPress CMS platform comes with built-in content linking functions, such as menus, permalinks, image links, tags, archives, and categories pages, search results pages, link widgets, sidebar widgets (e.g. Latest Posts), comments RSS feeds, a default link tool, post excerpt links, etc. Additional link features can also be added to WordPress using plugins.
+In short, WordPress is an ideal platform for linking content both internally and externally.

-This step-by-step tutorial explains the benefits of internal linking and how to create internal linking structures in WordPress using the internal content linking feature.
+Linking to other pages helps your readers discover more of your content and has SEO benefits.
+This tutorial explains how to create internal linking structures in WordPress using the advanced content linking feature.

-Internal content links are simply links added to your content to relevant sections of your website or blog.
+Internal content links are simply hyperlinks in your content to relevant sections of your WordPress site.

 “An internal link is a type of hyperlink on a webpage to another page or resource, such as an image or document, on the same website or domain.
 Hyperlinks are considered either “external” or “internal” depending on their target or destination.
 Generally, a link to a page outside the same domain or website is considered external, whereas one that points at another section of the same webpage or to another page of the same website or domain is considered internal.” (source: Wikipedia)

 Adding links to your web posts and pages provides a number of benefits, not only for you as the website owner but also for your web visitors and search engines.
 Internal links allow users to view more content.
 This ensures that search engine spiders can better index your pages.
 Wikipedia is a great example of websites that rely extensively on using internal content linking.

 Benefits Of Content Linking #1 – Improved Site Usability And User Experience

 (Use content linking to improve website navigation and user experience.)

 One of the main purposes of a website is to provide users with relevant information.
 By offering users easier access to other sections of your website containing more of the content they want to see, you not only improve the navigation of your website, you also create a better experience for your site’s users.